-Teaching (for example, CPD, recruitment and retention)
+Teaching (for example, CPD, recruitment and retention) Budgeted cost: £101,105.71

-Budgeted cost: £63,168.81

-Activity Evidence that supports this approach Challenge number(s) addressed Curriculum 2021 New curriculum delivery based on gaps Regular data monitoring & intervention in all year groups.
+Activity Evidence that supports this approach Challenge number(s) addressed Curriculum 2022 New curriculum delivery based on gaps Regular data monitoring & intervention in all year groups.
 Books and outcomes show no difference in the work or expectations of students.
-EEF - "Good quality T&L has the most impact on learning" 1,3,6 CPD - Inclusive T&L Walkthrus CPD - Quality First Teaching Internal and ATT Trust wide CPD Addressing educational disadvantage - Quality First Teaching EEF - "inclusive & adjusted practice leads to improved progress & outcomes" 1,3,6 CPD - Routines for Learning Walkthrus CPD - Routines for Learning Embedding effective classroom routines that are consistent across all classrooms Strategies that deescalate, enhance classroom relationships and equip staff with effective techniques that lead to engagement and progress Alternative provision in inclusion room match classroom learning and restorative programmes available EEF - "+4 months behaviour interventions that lead to developing a more consistent effective approach that improve behaviour" 1,4,6 Reading Guided reading in lessons Tutor time reading Promoting reading for all Embed reading in the curriculum EEF - "+6 months impact on learning and high evidence that it increases comprehension of texts" 1,3,6
+EEF - "Good quality T&L has the most impact on learning" 1,3,6

+CP .
+D - Inclusive T&L Walkthrus CPD - Quality First Teaching Internal and ATT Trust wide CPD Addressing educational disadvantage - Quality First Teaching EEF - "inclusive & adjusted practice leads to improved progress & outcomes" 1,3,6 CP .
+D - Routines for Learning Walkthrus CPD - Routines for Learning Embedding effective classroom routines that are consistent across all classrooms Strategies that deescalate, enhance classroom relationships and equip staff with effective techniques that lead to engagement and progress Alternative provision in inclusion room match classroom learning and restorative programmes available EEF - "+4 months behaviour interventions that lead to developing a more consistent effective approach that improve behaviour" 1,4,6 Re • ading Guided reading in lessons Tutor time reading Promoting reading for all Embed reading in the curriculum EEF - "+6 months impact on learning and high evidence that it increases comprehension of texts" 1,3,6

-Clear Identification of Pupils Consistent class charts seating plans and use of pupil passports used in lessons with strategies taken from 'Barrier Removal' that adjust learning for individuals DEF (2015) Sunnorting 1,3,6 Staffing Attendance officer (proportion) Assistant headteacher (proportion) Inclusion manager (proportion) Teaching assistant (whole 0.4) DFE (2015) Supporting the attainment of disadvantaged pupils EEF - "+4 months behaviour interventions that lead to developing a more consistent effective approach that improve behaviour" all
+Clear Identification of Pupils Consistent class charts seating plans and use of pupil passports used in lessons with strategies taken from 'Barrier Removal' that adjust learning for individuals DFE (2015) Supporting the attainment of disadvantaged pupils "Clear identification of small students to prevent pupils being lost" 1,3,6 Attendance officer (proportion) Assistant headteacher (proportion) Inclusion manager (proportion) Support Pastoral (proportional) x 2 Technician (proportional) Careers Manager (proportional) DFE (2015) Supporting the attainment of disadvantaged pupils EEF - "+4 months behaviour interventions that lead to developing a more consistent effective approach that improve behaviour" all